 Performing your own car repairs can be fun and rewarding.
 Make sure you protect yourself with all of the safety gear required to reap the rewards and avoid auto repair illness.
 Here you can find more information about auto repair safety.

 Find out what protective gear I use and were I got it.
-This next link takes you some
+This next link takes you to some

 car repair safety gear.